robscott/k8s-website/content/en/blog/_posts/2019-09-18-kubernetes-1-16-release-announcement.md

    </td>
    <td><em>1</em>
    </td>
-   <td><em>20k / 100 = 200</em>
+   <td><em>10k / 100 = 100</em>
    </td>
   </tr>
   <tr>
    <td># of network endpoints stored
    </td>
-   <td><em>1 * 20k = 20k</em>
+   <td><em>1 * 10k = 10k</em>
    </td>
-   <td><em>200 * 100 = 20k</em>
+   <td><em>100 * 100 = 10k</em>
    </td>
   </tr>
   <tr>
    <td>size of each resource
    </td>
-   <td><em>20k * const = ~2.0 MB</em>
+   <td><em>10k * const = ~1MB</em>
    </td>
-   <td><em> 100 * const = ~10 kB</em>
+   <td><em> 100 * const = ~10kB</em>
    </td>
   </tr>
   <tr>
    <td>watch event data transferred
    </td>
-   <td><em>~2.0MB * 5k = 10GB</em>
+   <td><em>~1MB * 5k = 5GB</em>
    </td>
    <td><em>~10kB * 5k = 50MB</em>
    </td>
   </tr>
 </table>

+### Providing Greater Extensibility

-The second primary goal for Endpoint Slices was to provide a resource that would be highly extensible and useful across a wide variety of use cases.
-One of the key additions with Endpoint Slices involves a new topology attribute.
-By default, this will be populated with the existing topology labels used throughout Kubernetes indicating attributes such as region and zone.
-Of course, this field can be populated with custom labels as well for more specialized use cases.
+A second goal for EndpointSlices was to provide a resource that would be highly extensible and useful across a wide variety of use cases.
+One of the key additions with EndpointSlices involves a new topology attribute.
+By default this will be populated with the existing topology labels used throughout Kubernetes indicating attributes such as region and zone.
+Of course this field can be populated with custom labels as well for more specialized use cases.

-Endpoint Slices also include greater flexibility for address types.
+EndpointSlices also include greater flexibility for address types.
 Each contains a list of addresses.
 An initial use case for multiple addresses would be to support dual stack endpoints with both IPv4 and IPv6 addresses.

-The Kubernetes documentation has a lot more information about Endpoint Slices.
-There’s also a [great KubeCon talk](https://www.youtube.com/watch?v=Y5JOCCbJ_Fg) that provides more information on the initial rationale for developing Endpoint Slices.
-As an alpha feature in Kubernetes 1.16, they will not be enabled by default, but the docs cover how to enable them in your cluster.

 #### Notable Feature Updates